bl-sdk/bl-sdk.github.io/oak2-mod-db/faq/index.md

 ## Can I use this on Steam Deck/Linux/Mac?
 Yes, through a compatibility layer.
 The SDK only works on a Windows executable, but you can just run that version on Linux/Mac instead.
-Since there's no official Linux release for either game, and no official Mac release for WL, you're likely already doing this already.
+Since there are no official Linux/Mac releases, you're likely already doing this anyway.

 **Steam Deck/Linux**